 - On 04 July 2010, a British man appeared in the Abu Dhabi Court of Misdemeanours and pleaded not guilty to violating public decency.
 The court case was adjourned.

 - He had been arrested on 16 June 2010 when his swimsuit allegedly fell off, and held in jail until his court appearance.
 His lawyer, Faiza Moussa, said his bathing suit fell off "because the water was moving fast back and forth".
 It was not made clear whether the fast back and forth motion of the water was due to the weather, or something the man was doing.
 Perhaps his lawyer didn't know.

 Wearing t-shirts in Dubai with pictures of naked women on them

-- Mr Nernekian was arrested after an argument with an Emirati man who had approached him in a bakery in Dubai to point out that his t-shirt was inapproriate.
+- Mr T-shirt was arrested after an argument with an Emirati man who had approached him in a bakery in Dubai to point out that his dress sense was inapproriate.

 - The item of clothing was a Marc Jacobs skin cancer awareness tshirt with the slogan "Protect the skin you're in" on it.
 The letter 'Y' in just the spot you'd expect it to be, and Ms Beckham's breasts obscured by her hands.

 Last update Sunday 15-Dec-2013.
 Page development 4L 5C.

 - Wearing bikinis in Dubai - fine on the beach but not at the mall